wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 can be found in decoder.cpp.
 Macro `PORT_0` to `PORT_5` defines the constant for a single port. `PORTS_015` is defined as the bitwise OR of `PORT_0`, `PORT_1` and `PORT_5`, which is used to indicate that the uop can be executed by any of the three general-purpose ALU.

+zSim assumes that most function units are pipelined, which means that one uop can be dispatched each cycle regardless of the latency (intermediate states of the functional units are stored in the pipeline buffer of the unit).
+Some uops, however, must be handled in a non-pipelined manner, which means that no uop can be dispatched to the functional unit after the uop has been dispatched.
+The number of cycles of non-pipelined execution of the uop is stored in the `extraSlots` field.
+When modeling instruction dispatching, no uop can be dispatched to a port within `extraSlots` future cycles if the most recent uop has a non-zero `extraSlots` value.